bryanwyk/data-structures-algorithms/README.md

 * Undo editing
 * Parsing, run-time memory management, implement recursion

+### Linked Stack
+#### Comparison to Stack with Arrays
+* Advantages:
+    * Easy to resize (whereas arrays would have fixed size)
+* Disadvantage:
+    * Needs more memory space if the array would be relatively full.
+    * A bit slower.
+It is still constant time for all its operations though.

 ### Queue
 #### Characteristics
 * FIFO behaviour (serve items from the front, append items to the rear).